Skip to contents

 n

 Integer indicating the number of retrospective truncated triangles to be generated, always starting from the most recent reference time.
-Default is to generate truncated matrices for all triangles that would have a sufficient number of rows to generate a nowcast from.
+Default is to generate truncated matrices for each row up until there are insufficient rows to generate nowcasts from, where the minimum requirement is one more than the number of horizon rows (rows containing NAs).

 Value